Decurity/semgrep-smart-contracts/README.md

-exact-balance-check | Generic | Testing the balance of an account as a basis for some action has risks associated with unexpected receipt of ether or another token, including tokens deliberately transfered to cause such tests to fail, as an MEV attack. missing-assignment | Generic | Meaningless statement that does not change any values could be a sign of missed security checks or other important changes. oracle-uses-curve-spot-price | UwU | Oracle uses the get_p() Curve pool function which can be manipulated via flashloan to calculate the asset price bad-transferfrom-access-control | Generic | Funds approved by users can be stolen because of improper access control to a transferFrom function
+exact-balance-check | Generic | Testing the balance of an account as a basis for some action has risks associated with unexpected receipt of ether or another token, including tokens deliberately transfered to cause such tests to fail, as an MEV attack. missing-assignment | Generic | Meaningless statement that does not change any values could be a sign of missed security checks or other important changes. oracle-uses-curve-spot-price | UwU | Oracle uses the get_p() Curve pool function which can be manipulated via flashloan to calculate the asset price bad-transferfrom-access-control | Generic | Funds approved by users can be stolen because of improper access control to a transferFrom function uniswap-v4-callback-not-protected | Uniswap v4 | Uniswap v4 callback is not protected

 ## Gas Optimization Rules